-Aurora holds and manages one of the few comprehensive general practice datasets in Australia.
-This dataset consists of de-identified electronic medical records extracted from over a thousand practices across Australia.
+In partnership with PHN’s, Aurora holds one of the few comprehensive general practice datasets in Australia.
+The dataset consists of de-identified electronic medical records, extracted from thousands of participating practices across Australia.

-Our independent governance framework ensures that data is only provided to research institutions aiming to improve health outcomes in Australia.
-Data is never shared with organisations aiming to commercialise or use the data for profit based motives.
+At Outcome Health, our independent governance framework ensures data is only provided for research purposes with a clearly articulated translational plan to improve health outcomes in Australia.
+Under our governance model data is released only with PHN’s consent and is never shared commercially or for profit-based motives.

 Research conducted on Aurora data is covered by ethics approval.

-In August 2017 RACGPs National Research and Evaluation Ethics Committee granted POLAR ethics approval for the collection, storage and transfer of general practice data.
+Since August 2017, POLAR maintains ethics approval granted by the RACGP’s National Research and Evaluation Ethics Committee, for the collection, storage, and transfer of general practice data.

-Individual projects must also undergo ethics review prior to a request being considered by the POLAR governance groups.
+Individual projects must also undergo ethics review prior to a request being considered by the POLAR governance group, as well as PHN’s consent.

 PHNs involved with Aurora have high exposure and engagement with research activity in their local areas.